Daniel Gordis: Biography

 Gordis was born on July 5, 1959, in New York City, and was raised in Baltimore where he attended public high school.
-His father was Leon Gordis, an epidemiologist at the Johns Hopkins School of Hygiene and Public Health, and his grandfather was Rabbi Robert Gordis, a noted biblical scholar and one of the leaders of the Conservative Movement.
+His father was Leon Gordis, an epidemiologist at the Johns Hopkins School of Hygiene and Public Health.
+His mother, Hadassah Gordis, was a clinical social worker.
+His grandfather was Rabbi Robert Gordis, a noted biblical scholar and one of the leaders of the Conservative Movement.
+His uncle (his mother's brother) was Professor Gerson D. Cohen, who served as Chancellor of the Jewish Theological Seminary.
+Gordis himself was once recognized as a leading Conservative rabbi, but is no longer publicly associated with that movement.

+Academic career

-Gordis studied Political Science at Columbia University, and received a master's degree and rabbinic ordination from the Jewish Theological Seminary of America.
+Gordis earned a bachelor's degree from Columbia University in 1981.
+He then received a master's degree and rabbinic ordination from the Jewish Theological Seminary of America.
 Gordis and his wife moved to California in 1984, and while there, he received his Ph.D. from the University of Southern California.
 He immigrated to Israel in 1998.
-From 1998 to 2007, he worked at the Mandel Foundation and the Mandel Leadership Institute in Jerusalem.
-He joined the Shalem Center in 2007 as Senior Vice President and Koret Distinguished Fellow at Shalem College.

-Academic career